-You have probably noticed guar gum as an ingredient in a wide variety of different food stuffs, but most people don’t actually know what guar gum is.
+You have probably noticed guar gum (also known as guaran) as an ingredient in a wide variety of different foods.
+But most people don’t actually know what guar gum is.
 When used in foods, such as oatmeal and similar items, it is a thickening agent.
 It stabilizes and binds particles together to create a certain texture and “look” people expect.

 Guar gum is a type of fiber, and fiber is extraordinarily vital to the proper function of the intestines.
 All fibers have a very similar role: They cannot be digested by the body, so they encourage appropriate and timely bowel movements and the natural “cleansing” of intestinal tracts.
 Without some fiber, most people would quickly become unhealthy.